 The Board Of Directors

 We are a group of people who believe in the mission and work of WDN.
-We proudly take on the legal responsibility of the organization along with the strategic governance.
+We proudly take on the legal responsibility of the organization along with the strategic and fiscal governance.

 Founder & CEO